Backporter/Archive2/README.md

 **Building in Visual Studio:**
 ---------------------------------------------------------------------
-1: install zlib via vcpkg (vcpkg install zlib:x64-windows)

-2: download src and load it in visual studio(2017)
+1: download src and load it in visual studio(2017)

-3: hit build
+2: hit build

-4: prophet!?!?
+3: prophet!?!?